tilobaaa/mamiWOTA/README.md

 # mamiWOTA
-Designed by Folarin Olugbade and coded by me.
+I made this using HTML, CSS and Bootstrap.Designed by Folarin Olugbade and coded by me.